owickstrom/wickstrom.tech/src/_posts/2018-09-04-declarative-gtk-programming-with-haskell.md

 instantiated GUI, attach event handlers, and start mutating state, to handle the second phase.

-Afer having experienced these pains and getting repeatedly stuck when building FastCut with the imperative GTK+ APIs, I started exploring what a declarative GTK+ programming model could look like.
+After having experienced these pains and getting repeatedly stuck when building FastCut with the imperative GTK+ APIs, I started exploring what a declarative GTK+ programming model could look like.